africanproofs/apregister/CONTRIBUTING.md

 ## Registering as a participant

-You don't need a merge request.
+You don't need a pull request.
 The contract is permissionless — register directly via the [portal](https://register.proofs.africa/new) or by calling the contract from your tool of choice.
 See [`docs/register.md`](docs/register.md) for the CLI path.

 ## Code contributions